skyscrapers/documentation/kubernetes/openvpn.md

 ## Setup OpenVPN for Windows

 We recommend using the [official OpenVPN Community client](https://openvpn.net/community-downloads/).
-After installing it you can import the `.ovpn` file via the tray icon's context menu.
-Once imported, please remove the original `.ovpn` file.
+After installing OpenVPN, you can import the Skyscrapers-provided `ovpn` profile via the tray icon's context menu.
+Please remove the original `ovpn` file, once it's imported.

 ## Setup OpenVPN for macOS

 We recommend using [Tunnelblick](https://tunnelblick.net/downloads.html).
-After installing Tunnelblick, you can import the `.ovpn` file by double-clicking it.
-Once imported into Tunnelblick, please remove the original `.ovpn` file.
+After installing Tunnelblick, you can import the Skyscrapers-provided `ovpn` profile by double-clicking it.
+Please remove the original `ovpn` file, once it's imported.

 Considerations for OpenVPN on macOS: